Adding a Block

 Adding the block message

-message we referenced in the block definition.
-For that, we need to open the msg/messages.js
+We need to add the LOOKS_TUTORIALMOD_ALERT message we referenced in the block definition.
+For that, we need to open the msg/messages.js file in scratch-blocks.

 Find the "Looks blocks" section of the file (you don't need to place it in the correct section, but it helps keep the file organised) and add this.